Wedding Photography at Islington Town Hall

 Useful to Know When Booking Your Wedding

-• 15 minutes is allowed before the ceremony to set up in the venue room.
+- I am allowed to set up in the venue room 15 minutes before the ceremony.
 I use this time to photograph the guests as they arrive.

-• A wealth of information is available on the Say I Do Islington Website.
+- The Say I Do Islington Website offers a wealth of information about marriages at the venue.
 It’s well worth a look to help answer any questions you have.

-• As well as marriages, Islington Town Hall also performs Renewals of Vows, Civil Ceremonies and Naming Ceremonies, all of which may be photographed.
+- Islington Town Hall also performs Renewals of Vows, Civil Ceremonies, Citizenship Ceremonies and Naming Ceremonies, all of which may be photographed.

-The bride slips the ring in the Council Chamber on her groom’s finger.
-A decisive moment to photograph!
+The bride slips the ring on her groom’s finger—a decisive moment to photograph!
 The registrar often asks the couple to hold the ring there for a while, which is excellent as it gives me time to take a good selection of photos.

-This was used as Room 99 for a while, but I think the room is now unused.
+This was used as Room 99 but is now unused as a wedding space.

 Read More>> This Venue is Perfect for LBGTQ+ Wedding Photography.